inkfang/Episodic-memory-deficits-in-depression/README.md

 # Episodic-memory-deficits-in-depression

- These are the code for my manuscript "The reduction of adult neurogenesis in depression impairs the retrieval of new as well as remote episodic memory".
+ The code is for my manuscript "The reduction of adult neurogenesis in depression impairs the retrieval of new as well as remote episodic memory".